 UniVoIP Phone System Donation Program for Nonprofits UniVoIP, a cloud-based phone service provider based in Southern California, offers a donation of cloud-based phone systems to qualified nonprofits nationwide.
 The donation includes phones, phone system design and installation in Southern California.
 These OfficeConnect phone systems include over 60 features.
 All customers enjoy unlimited calling to the United States and Canada, Voicemail, live and U.S. based support with a lifetime phone replacement warranty.
 For details call Tim Montes at 310-956-3584 or visit the website and request a call back by filling out the form.

 Valley Care Community Consortium Valley Care Community Consortium VCCC is a health and mental health planning collaborative for residents of the San Fernando and Santa Clarita Valleys (Los Angeles County SPA2).
 VCCC strives to create a better-coordinated health care delivery system for low-income and uninsured residents in SPA 2.
 Every three years, VCCC conducts a comprehensive community health needs assessment, the results of which are available in PDF format from its website.
-F more information on VCCC visit www.valleyccc.org.
+F more information on VCCC visit their website.

 Valley Providers Collaborative is an informal group of nonprofit social service organizations in the San Fernando Valley that meets once a month for lunch, 12-1:30 pm, at CriHelp in North Hollywood.
 Meetings are free of charge, but a $4 donation is requested for the cost of lunch.
 The group helps local social service nonprofits network and share information, and a guest presenter is usually featured on a topic of interest.
 On May 9, 2013, the speaker was Dr. Tom Backer, Executive Director of Valley Nonprofit Resources, which provides capacity-building services and information for the more than 4,000 nonprofits in the San Fernando Valley.
 His topic was VNR's new Sustainability Initiative, along with an overview of capacity-building resources for Valley nonprofits.
-For more information, contact Terry Rodriguez, Center 4 Living at email@example.com or call 818/442-0238.
+For more information, email Terry Rodriguez, Center 4 Living or call 818/442-0238.